Inspiring ideas for street photography you can use today

 Go to your local skate park and freeze their movements

-Similar to the motions I mentioned earlier, you can go to a skate park and freeze the skaters’ motion there.
-Obviously, ask for their permission.
-But then you can try to freeze their motion as they jump up and do tricks.
+Like the motions I mentioned above, you can go to a skate park and freeze the skaters’ motion there.
+You can try to freeze their motion as they jump up and do tricks.

 Make a diptych or triptych

-You can do this with already existing photos or go out and make new ones.
-Consider combining two or three photos into a diptych or triptych.
+You can do this with already existing photos or create new ones.
+Consider combining two or three pictures into a diptych or triptych.

 Make one photo on each aperture setting of a lens (use full stops)